How To Add Charts And Graphs To WordPress

 • Scatter chart

-Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-Several options are available for each chart that let you fully customize their look.
+Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+A number of options are available for each chart that allow you to customize their look.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your web visitors can see your charts and graphs on their mobile device browsers without requiring the installation of any additional software.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
+Your visitors can see your charts and graphs on their mobile device browsers without requiring the installation of any extra plugins.

-Inside your WP dashboard, select Plugins > Add New from the dashboard menu …
+From your WP dashboard, select Plugins > Add New from the main menu …

 Install Visualizer

-Locate the entry in the search results screen and click Install Now
+Locate the item in the search results screen and click Install Now

 Install Visualizer